 Spouses who remarry can’t get the Fry Scholarship.

 - The GI Bill Comparison Tool can help you pick a school.
 Use the GI Bill Comparison Tool.

 - You should contact your school’s certifying official to make sure your program is approved for VA benefits.

 Apply for benefits

-- Fill out VA Form 22-5490 (Dependents’ Application for VA Education Benefits) and send it to the VA regional office where you want to go to school.
+- Fill out a Dependents’ Application for VA Education Benefits (VA Form 22-5490) and send it to the VA regional office where you want to go to school.
 Download VA Form 22-5490.

 - If you aren’t legally an adult, your parent or guardian must sign the application.

-- If you’ve already started your educational program, ask a certifying official from your school or your employer to fill out VA Form 22-1999 (Enrollment Certification).
+- If you’ve already started your educational program, ask a certifying official from your school or your employer to fill out a VA Enrollment Certification (VA Form 22-1999).
 They’ll need to submit it online using VA Online Certification (VA-ONCE).
-Download VA Form 22-1999 (Enrollment Certification).
+Download VA Form 22-1999.